shadow-robot/sr-visualization/sr_data_visualization/readme.md

 ## Testing

-This package includes a script to fetch a bag file for testing purposes.
-This allows the gui to be used without having a physical or simulated hand running or connected.
+This package includes a script to fetch a bag file for testing purposes, allowing the gui to be used without having a physical or simulated hand running or connected.

 To fetch this bag file, run:
 ```